khaledyassen/Wolf_Rec/README.md

 4] Extract alive domains

-5] Screen shots for the live domains
+5] Gathering Endpoints using gau and katana for crawling

-6] Vulnerability scanner using nuclei
+6] Nmap scanner

-7] Nmap scanner
+7] Vulnerability scanner using nuclei for all thing have been gathered